Administering your Azure AD directory

 Set up on-premises integration with your directory service

-The Windows Azure Management Portal, Office 365 account portal, Windows Intune account portal and the cmdlets all read from and write to a single shared instance of Windows Azure AD that is associated with your organization’s tenant, as shown in the following illustration.
-In this way, portals (or cmdlets) act as a front-end interface that pull in and/or modify your tenant data.
+The Azure Management Portal, Office 365 Admin Center, Windows Intune account portal and the cmdlets all read from and write to a single shared instance of Azure AD that is associated with your organization’s directory, as shown in the following illustration.
+In this way, portals (or cmdlets) act as a front-end interface that pull in and/or modify your directory data.

-The above listed account portals and the associated Windows PowerShell cmdlets used for Windows Azure AD to manage users and your subscription, are built on top of the Windows Azure AD platform.
+The above listed account portals and the associated Azure AD PowerShell cmdlets used to manage users and groups are built on top of the Azure AD platform.

-The Windows Azure Management Portal is typically used to manage the services associated with your Windows Azure subscription.
-One of the newer Windows Azure services that you can use for identity management and directory tenant capabilities is the Active Directory service.
-If you are an administrator, you can manage these capabilities by clicking on Active Directory in the left-nav of the Management Portal.
+The Azure Management Portal is typically used to manage the services associated with your Azure subscription.
+One of the newer Azure services that you can use for identity management and directory tenant capabilities is the Active Directory service.
+If you are an administrator, you can manage these capabilities by clicking Active Directory extension in the Management Portal.

-If you have an existing Windows Azure subscription using your Microsoft account, you can also use the Management Portal to create, and later manage your new directory tenant.
-To create a new directory tenant associated with your Microsoft account by using the Management Portal, click Active Directory, click Create, and then specify your Domain Name, Country, and Organization Name that you want to use.
+If you have an existing Azure subscription using your Microsoft account, you can also use the Management Portal to manage your directory.
+To create a new directory in the Management Portal, click Active Directory, click Add, and then specify your Domain Name, Country, and Organization Name that you want to use.

-If you don’t have an existing Windows Azure subscription, you can Sign up for Windows Azure as an organization, so that you can begin using the Windows Azure Management Portal to create, distribute and manage user accounts and other identity management capabilities for use by your organization.
-When you sign up for Windows Azure as an organization, a directory tenant is created for you automatically based on the value of the Organization Name field used during sign up.
+If you don’t have an Azure subscription, you can Sign up for Azure as an organization, so that you can begin using the Azure Management Portal to create, distribute and manage user accounts and other identity management capabilities for use by your organization.
+When you sign up for Azure as an organization, a directory tenant is created for you automatically based on the value of the Organization Name field that you provide during sign up.